-From Fig. 7, it is easy to get the following lemma, which is a special case of \cite[Theorem 2.2]{B}.
+From Fig. 5., it is easy to get the following lemma, which is a special case of \cite[Theorem 2.2]{B}.

-\begin{lemma}[\cite{B}] Let $A=kQ/I$ be a monomial algebra.
+\begin{lemma} Let $A=KQ/I$ be a monomial algebra.
 Then for any semisimple module $M$, the first syzygy module of $M$ is isomorphic to a direct sum $\oplus Ap^{(\Lambda(p))}$, where $p$ runs over all the nonzero paths in $A$ and each $\Lambda(p)$ is some index set. \end{lemma}

-\begin{theorem} Let $A=kQ/I$ be a monomial algebra.
+\begin{theorem} Let $A=KQ/I$ be a monomial algebra.
 Let $\bF$ be the set formed by all the minimal paths among the paths in $I$.
-Then $A$ is $1$-Gorenstein if and only if for any nonzero path $p$ with the property that there exists a nonzero path $q$ such that $pq\in\bF$, we have that $p$ is a perfect path. \end{theorem} \begin{proof} It follows from Lemma \ref{lemma not perfect pair} that if $A$ is $1$-Gorenstein, then for any nonzero path $p$ with the property that there exists a nonzero path $q$ such that $pq\in\bF$, we have that $p$ is a perfect path.
+Then $A$ is $1$-Gorenstein if and only if every nonzero path $p$ with the property that there exists a nonzero path $q$ such that $qp\in\bF$ is a perfect path. \end{theorem} \begin{proof} It follows from Lemma \ref{lemma not perfect pair} that if $A$ is $1$-Gorenstein, then for any nonzero path $p$ with the property that there exists a nonzero path $q$ such that $qp\in\bF$, we have that $p$ is a perfect path.

 Conversely, by Theorem \ref{theorem characterize of gorenstein property}, we only need to check that $\Omega(\mod A)=\Gproj A$.